-I was writing a letter to a friend last night1 and I wrote something about how I am able to recognize subtle shifts in my mood, and my thinking.
+I was writing a letter to a friend last night ((Because you can never write enough letters.
+And, you always need a pen pal in your life.)) and I wrote something about how I am able to recognize subtle shifts in my mood, and my thinking.
 Like, how I was so busy last week that I barely had time to think about anything else, and now that things are winding down, I suddenly find a lot of free brain cells that started thinking of things again.

 Being aware of these subtleties and these shifts is a blessing, because I can force myself to slow down and eventually, stop.
 Over thinking is my number one sin to myself, and this awareness helps me stop it before it starts.
 I realized that when I go on that mode, I become a selfish little brat because I tend to think that everything is about me.
 Things are happening (or aren’t happening) because of me.
 People are mad at me, or are talking about me.
 I need to do something.
 I need to say something.
 I, I, I, me, me me.
 But now, I try my best to stop and remind myself: hey, it’s not always about you.